-Is it necessary to continue crawling the whole enterprise site?
+Is it necessary to crawl an entire enterprise site?

 TL;DR. Not usually.